awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    ```
    [ec2-user ~]$ sudo amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2
    ```
-**Note**

    If you receive an error stating `sudo: amazon-linux-extras: command not found`, then your instance was not launched with an Amazon Linux 2 AMI \(perhaps you are using the Amazon Linux AMI instead\)\.
-You can view your version of Amazon Linux with the following command\.
+You can view your version of Amazon Linux using the following command\.

    ```
    cat /etc/system-release
    ```

    To set up a LAMP web server on Amazon Linux AMI , see [Tutorial: Install a LAMP web server with the Amazon Linux AMI](install-LAMP.md)\.

 1. Now that your instance is current, you can install the Apache web server, MariaDB, and PHP software packages\.